 Costco-sized tubs of hummus are too large for the typical household to get through before its expiration date.

 Consumer Reports rated the Kirkland Signature Gel dishwasher detergent as one of the worst buys at Costco.
 Consumers said the product was ineffective at getting dishes, pots and pans clean.

 Costco’s Ara 13-inch 100% Visco Memory Foam mattress was also rated a product miss by Consumer Reports.
 It was rated low for back-sleepers and was only rated “mediocre” for providing stabilization.

-Check the expiration date on any sunscreen product before buying it.
+Buying sunscreen in bulk might not be the best idea considering that sunscreen degrades and loses its efficacy over time.
 It might seem like a good deal, but if it goes bad before you use it, it can do more harm than good.